julianlk522/julianlk.com/content/tech.md

 Cons:

 -   no pointer variables limits low-level operations
+-   dynamic typing
+    -   less safety / poorer DX developing in a non-typed codebase
+-   indentation slightly harder to read / debug than `{}` blocks
 -   lil bit slow
--   dynamic typing
-    -   less safety / poor DX developing your own codebase

 #### JavaScript

 Pros:

--   there's a package for everything
+-   a package for everything
 -   DOM API is intuitive

 Cons: